BDX-town/Mangane/docs/architecture/ARCHITECTURAL_DECISIONS.md

 Security/privacy impact: Repositories bind to exact account and instance scope; response data is validated; application errors avoid retaining transport payloads; runtime flag input is allowlisted.

 Migration/rollback: `architecture.accountLookupAdapter` defaults to the new account-lookup path.
 Its registered rollback value restores the prior path.
 The flag is removed only after Phase 7 equivalence evidence.

+## ADR-020 — Home and For You are distinct relationship-aware timelines

+Status: Accepted

+Date: 2026-07-28

+Decision: Home and For You are separate built-in timelines.
+Home is based on mutual, two-way follow provenance.
+Initial For You is the latest-first, deduplicated union of outbound-only, one-way follow provenance and posts from explicitly followed hashtags.
+There is no separate Following feed.

+Context: The inherited `home` timeline combines server behavior behind one label and does not provide relationship-classified membership or independent For You state.
+Mangane needs a clean mutual-relationship Home and a separate place for one-way follows and followed hashtags without prematurely introducing opaque ranking.

+Alternatives considered: add a separate Following feed; put all followed accounts into Home regardless of reciprocity; launch engagement ranking immediately; merge future Custom Feeds into one Home stream.

+Rationale: Distinct source contracts are understandable, testable, and portable across protocol adapters.
+A deterministic baseline establishes observable behavior before personalization experiments.

+Consequences and tradeoffs: Phase 5 must store feed membership/order separately from statuses, and Phase 7 must expose a feed-neutral read model.
+Relationship changes must move membership between Home and For You idempotently.
+Servers that cannot enumerate followed hashtags keep the outbound-only For You source available and report the degraded capability rather than fabricating results.

+Security/privacy impact: Feed records, checkpoints, and view state are bound to account and instance scope.
+Initial For You does not infer sensitive interests or upload interaction history.
+Subscriber moderation and server authorization remain mandatory.

+Migration/rollback: Ship through a bounded Phase 8 feature flag.
+The legacy Home surface remains the rollback path until parity, account-isolation, accessibility, and performance gates pass.

+## ADR-021 — Custom Feeds are a separate staged phase with a trusted publication authority

+Status: Accepted

+Date: 2026-07-28

+Decision: Custom Feeds are Phase 23A, with private local feeds allowed before public publication.
+Public/unlisted publication, discovery, revision distribution, subscriber counts, and private-feed access require a documented server protocol or authenticated registry authority.
+A portable signed recipe may transport a public definition and prove authorship/integrity, but cannot authorize stateful or private operations.
+Client-supplied creator identity is never authorization.

+Context: The requested feature spans non-followed accounts, list synchronization, keywords, semantic topics, publication, subscription, discovery, pinning, migration, and resilient multi-source retrieval.
+The current repository is a frontend and contains no verified authority for the community publication operations.

+Alternatives considered: expand Phase 8; treat browser storage as the public authority; silently depend on one backend's list semantics; renumber the established roadmap.

+Rationale: Phase 23A can depend explicitly on the canonical store, sync, timeline renderer, search/topic/filtering engines, and migrated list/settings surfaces without reopening or renumbering completed phases.

+Consequences and tradeoffs: Private local creation can deliver value earlier, but cross-device/community claims wait for an authority decision.
+Published output may vary by subscriber because visibility, federation reach, and moderation differ.

+Security/privacy impact: Every object action requires authenticated object-level authorization and account binding.
+Definitions, memberships, revisions, resolvers, media, retries, and fan-out are bounded and validated.
+Subscriber policy overrides creator selection, and private tuning evidence is not disclosed.

+Migration/rollback: Each Phase 23A slice is additive and feature-flagged.
+Definitions and revisions are schema-versioned; disabling publication leaves private local feeds intact where compatible.
+Removal follows the documented purge and tombstone policy.

 ## ADR template